TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/Index.rst

          .. container:: card-body

             Explains how to create a module with Extbase and Fluid.
-This is the preferred method if extensive data modelling is involved.
+This is the preferred method if extensive data modeling is involved.

    .. container:: col-md-6 pl-0 pr-3 py-3 m-0